DragonFish55/sprintproject/test-plans/sprint 3 test plan.md

 - Existing user updates their news category preferences.

 # Approach
 The team will use manual tests, test-driven development tests, and unit tests.
 Appropriate test cases and test results will be documented.
-For the unit tests including the test-driven development tests the unit tests will be completed using the python unit test package.
+For the unit tests including the test-driven development tests the unit tests will be completed using the python unit test package for the backend.
 For test-driven development test cases they are initially added after the previous sprint without adding any extra code and run so they will be meant to fail.
 Then after adding the new code the test-driven unit tests are run again before committing the code to then test the appropriate feature and obtain correct results.
+For the integration tests they are completed manually among frontend features.
 As the tests are run and the code is constructed, the application will slowly be closer to development to what the sprint's goals are.

 # Pass/Fail Criteria
 The software application should function as intended whether a user is signed in or not to the application.
 A non-signed-in user should be able to view the landing page with general news articles.
 A signed-in user will be able to navigate the landing page, and according to their news preferences from the settings page (should they have selected any) view related articles.
 When the settings page form is utilized, the local Postgres database should update with that user's selections and the landing page should reflect that.
 There should not be any critical bugs affecting these functions.
 The user session is also persistent as well as the data and a session cookie is added to the user's browser on login.
 In addition, the server should be able to respond to various types of status codes.

-# Integration Manual Testing Tasks
+# Testing Tasks

+## Integration Tests

 **1. Sign Into Account Check**
 - Objective: When user signs into their account they are redirected to the landing page where their username is displayed on the header component
 - Completion Criteria: Username is visible on landing page header component after being redirected from login page

 **2. Add Categories**
-- Objective: User can select categories to add to their account using the checkboxes and after being redirected to the landing page and then returning to the settings page the categories are still checked.
+- Objective: User can select categories to add to their account using the checkboxes and after being redirected to the landing page the category news is displayed in the home tab and then after returning to the settings page the categories submitted are still checked.
 - Completion Criteria: The categories submitted to the update settings api are added to the users account and the getCategoryList function queries the backend api to automatically update the checkboxes.

 **3. Remove Categories**